Supplier Data: do you know who your suppliers are?

 “Also, we often find we can’t over-rely on what has happened before as supply chain dynamics can change over time.
 Applying algorithms to historical data may fail to enable an understanding of future behaviours.”

 What we can take from this is that, while supplier information systems address some critical issues, they can’t do it all alone – others must be tackled through human intelligence.

 However, this combined or ‘hybrid’ approach still represents a huge leap forward for many organisations that are used to working legacy systems.

-This blog is based on article written by Oliver Pickup and Gren Manuel which first appeared in our special report, Supplier Data – The Path to Digital Nirvana, which you can download and read in full here.
+This blog is based on article written by Oliver Pickup and Gren Manuel which first appeared in our special report, Supplier Data – The Path to Digital Nirvana.